champa720/material.io/collections/_sections/social-studies/cc-basics/chapter-1/lesson-1.3.md

 ---
-title: The Executuve, Legislative, and Judicial Branches of Government
+title: The Executive, Legislative, and Judicial Branches of Government
 author: McGraw-Hill Education

 subject: Social Studies